starekrow/smxbus/reference.md

 flowing through the link, but otherwise no processing at all is done on the data.
 The only way to terminate the stream is to close the file descriptor.

 There is a handshake that is performed to accomplish the conversion:

+	stream provide <key>

+When an app tries to open the stream, the provider receives a message from the connecting application.
+If the provider approves the connection, the stream is formed, otherwise provider returns an error message which is passed on to the app.

+	app1: stream <dstid> <key>
+	app2: stream <srcid> <key>
+	app2: stream <srcid> <key>

 This creates a new
 appID that represents the stream connection.
 Streams have the following